jmuehlig/perf-cpp/README.md

 ## Further Code Examples
 We provide a variety of examples detailed below.
-Build them effortlessly by running `make`.
+Build them effortlessly by running `make examples`.
 All compiled example binaries are located in `examples/bin` and can be executed directly without additional arguments.

 * Code example for recording counters on a [single thread: `examples/single_thread.cpp`](examples/single_thread.cpp)